emanmaali/IoTDeviceEvaluation/Models/README.md

 # IoT Device Identification Models

-This directory contains the implementation of machine learning models used for evaluating IoT device identification.
-The models are categorised into three distinct folds: original code, Docker-based code, and rewritten code from the original paper.
+This directory contains the implementation of machine learning models used in our paper for evaluating IoT device identification.
+We categorised the models into three folds: original code, Docker-based code, and rewritten code from the original paper.

 ## Overview

-The models in this directory were designed to evaluate the practicality and effectiveness of machine learning techniques in identifying IoT devices across different network and operational conditions.
-These implementations facilitate reproducibility and further exploration.
+We designed the models in this directory to evaluate the practicality and performance of machine learning techniques in identifying IoT devices across different network and operational conditions.

 ## Directory Structure